arnoks/learngo/exercises/ch7/tasks.md

     implementation of sort.Interface for use by such a table.
 Compare that approach with repeated sorting using sort.Stable

+7.9 Use the html template package to replace the printTracks with a function
+    that displays tracks as HTML table.
+USe the solution to the previous exercise to arrange that each click on a custom head makes an HTTP request to sort the table

+7.10 The sort.Interaface can be adapted to other uses.
+Write a function
+     IsPalindrom (s.
+Interface ) bool that reports whether the sequence s is a palindrome, in other words, reversing the sequence would not change it.
+Assume that the elements at indices i and j are equal if !sLess (i,j) && !s.Less(j,i).

 ## Closed

 7.1 ch7/bytecounter